-2019 is right around the corner.
+2021 is here.
 It’s scary how fast time goes by.

 How are you looking at the new year?
 Are you seeing it as a time to start fresh?
 Or as a time to build on what was built the year before, and the year before that, and the year before that?

 Every year, HFP grows because we’re able to add to our collection of service-based content that we’ve created to bring value to your life.
-During 2018 we spent a tremendous amount of time and energy creating new material and refreshing and expanding our older pieces to improve your experience.
+Since our inception in 2009, we spent a tremendous amount of time and energy creating new material and refreshing and expanding our older pieces to improve your experience.

 The following is a curated collection to get you started off strong in the new year.